Military Freefall Parachutist Badge: Freefall training

 To attend the Military Free-Fall Instructor Course (MFFIC), students must be a commissioned officer, warrant officer, or non-commissioned officer and must have the same qualifications and completed the same prerequisites required of the MFFJMC and MFFATIC.
-Additionally, these students must be qualified military free-fall jumpmasters, must have completed a minimum of 100 free-fall parachute jumps, and must have nine months remaining in service upon graduation.
-The initial nine-week MFFIC focuses on the following over 150-200 free-fall jumps:
+Additionally, these students must be qualified military freefall jumpmasters, must have completed a minimum of 100 freefall parachute jumps, and must have nine months remaining in service upon graduation.
+The initial nine-week MFFIC focuses on the following over 150-200 freefall jumps: